 - accompany text with simple pictures or line diagrams if this helps with clarification.??
 Using charts and diagrams to outline the bigger picture

 - use colours to highlight different key aspects

-- short lines; sentences don’t begin at end of a line
+- have short lines; make sure sentences don’t begin at end of a line

 - avoid starting new page mid-sentence